CoreumFoundation/coreumbridge-xrpl/spec/spec.md

    but recipient balance remains the same.
 2. When a sender sends too low amount to a recipient with high balance the sender's balance is changed but recipient's balance remains the same.
-3. It is possible to mint tokens on the XRPL by sending too low amounts to a recipient with low balance form an account with high balance.
+3. It is possible to mint tokens on the XRPL by sending too low amounts to a recipient with low balance from an account with high balance.

 ### Issues: